queuing4oranges/queer-icons/README.md

 # Queer Icons

 A collection of rainbow icons to be used for LGBTQ+ content or by anyone who loves colorful icons.
-(Currently, the collection is a first draft of stars and flags, there will be more icons added.)
+(Currently, the collection is a first draft, but there will be more icons added.)

 ### Colors used: